Living-with-machines/T-Res/docs/source/getting-started/complete-tour.rst

 3. Train a DeezyMatch model
 ###########################

 The following line will train a DeezyMatch model, given the arguments specified when instantiating the Ranker.

 .. code-block:: python

     myranker.train()

-Note that if the model already exists and overwrite_training is set to False, the training will be skipped, even if you call the train() method.
+Note that if the model already exists and overwrite_training is set to ``False``, the training will be skipped, even if you call the train() method.
 The training will also be skipped if the Ranker is not instantiated for DeezyMatch.

 4. Retrieve candidates for a given mention
 ##########################################